Carrotrust/netflix-replica-app/README.md

 If you would like to contribute, feel free to fork the repository and submit a **Pull Request (PR)** with your improvements.
 All contributions are welcome!

+## Update

+I did deploy this project, however it was flagged by google, as a dangerous site(the reason was because it's so identical to the main netflix site, it was flagged for "phishing", i decided to remove it from vercel